 2. Dog Tolerant

 Typically non-reactive on leash and either indifferent or friendly to other dogs.
 Is well socialized and shows relaxed, easy body language in the presence of new dogs.
 May not ‘love’ dogs that he doesn’t know, but has decent tolerance for rude behavior; a long fuse.
 Enjoys known dog friends and, in general, succeeds with housemate dogs.
-Example: Honky Tonk is quite fine with other dogs but doesn't seek them out like a puppy might.
+Example: Honky Tonk was quite fine with other dogs but didn'tt seek them out like a puppy might.

 3. Dog Selective

 Has dog friends but is more selective.
 May dislike certain ‘types’ of dogs and/or is easily offended by rude dog manners.
 Can be described as 'bitchy.'
 Likes to dictate the rules during dog-play, and may need reminders to use good manners during play.
 Can succeed with housemate dogs with supervision.
-Example: Sally showed 'dog aggressive' behavior when she came to us, but with clear direction and supervised socializing opportunities, is not likely to show this behavior unless she's pushed passed her limits.
+Example: Sally showed 'dog aggressive' behavior when she came to us, but with clear direction and supervised socializing opportunities, was not likely to show this behavior unless pushed passed her limits.

 4. Dog Aggressive